Josko/aura-bot/README.md

 ### Windows

 Windows users should use VS2010 as there are the necessary .sln and .vcxproj files.
-Before building, choose the Release option.
+Before building, choose the Win32 or x64 platform.
 The binary shall be generated in the `..\aura-bot\aura\Release` folder.
 Run it from `aura-bot` folder.

-note: supplied project settings produce a x86 binary.

 ### Linux